jeka-dev/jeka/docs/reference-guide/build-library-project-build.md

 Located in `dev.jeka.core.api.kotlin` package.

-* `JkKotlinCompiler` : Provides mean to get a suitable compiler according a given Kotlin version and method to actually compile sources in a fluent way.
+* `JkKotlinCompiler` : Provides mean to get a suitable compiler according a given Kotlin version.
+This class also provides methods to compile Kotlin sources in a fluent way.

-* `JkKotlinsModules` : Holds constants of common Kotlin library coordinates.
+* `JkKotlinModules` : Holds constants of common Kotlin library coordinates.

 ## Testing API